 The analog inputs also produce a "virtual" digital input response.
 The lower 3 bits represent the status of the three virtual inputs associated with the three analog inputs; Analog Input 1 is the LSB.
 The upper 5 bits are unused and set to 0.
 If the analog input is above the High Threshold parameter the bit will be set to 1.
 If the input is below the Low Threshold, it will be set to 0.
-If the input is below the bit will retain its previous state (hysteresis).
+If the input is between the two thresholds, the bit will retain its previous state (hysteresis).

-SDO COMMUNICATIONS
+5 - SDO COMMUNICATIONS

-CANopen uses Service Data Objects (SDOs) to change and view all internal parameters, or "objects."
+CANopen uses Service $\underline{\mathbf{D}}$ ata $\underline{\mathbf{O}}$ bjects (SDOs) to change and view all internal parameters, or "objects."
 The SDO is an 8-byte packet that contains the address and sub-address of the parameter in question, whether to read or write that parameter, and the parameter data (if it is a write command).
 SDOs are sent infrequently and have a low priority on the CAN bus.